02

 Stripe charges 10 cents to issue a virtual card.
 This price is objectively small, however this seemingly small amount can feel like a significant hurdle, especially for first-time users, who are unsure about the app’s long-term value.

-Problem 3
+🚩 Problem 3

 The leader's workload

-The member flow is 3 - 4 steps.
-The leader flow is 4 - 6 steps, and two or three of those steps are genuinely annoying: linking payment info, setting up the virtual card, then leaving the app entirely to subscribe to the service and coming back to activate it for the group.
+The leader flow is 4 - 6 steps, and 2 or 3 of those steps are a hassle to deal with (and in return, design for): linking payment info, setting up the virtual card, then leaving the app entirely to subscribe to the service and coming back to activate it for the group.

 Leader flow – Creating a subscription sharing group